Welcome to the Lowell Historic Board!

 - Serves as the local entity representing the Massachusetts Historical Commission and the Advisory Council for Historic Preservation, assisting in reviewing federal and state assisted City projects for their impacts on historic resources.

-- Runs an active education and outreach program including:
+- Runs an active community engagement and outreach program including:

 - Electronic, quarterly newsletter "Presence From the Past"

-- Social media platforms including Facebook, Twitter, and Instagram
+- Social media platforms including Facebook, Twitter, Instagram, and Pinterest

 - Sign grant program for small businesses in the Downtown Lowell Historic District